-Figure 10 shows that a modest amount of land cover in the Sucker and East Vadnais Lake areas is developed, with a sizeable land area of open and undeveloped space in the larger Ramsey County Vadnais-Snail and Sucker Regional Park network.
-Impervious surfaces make up 319 acres of total land area or 16% within the Sucker and East Vadnais subcatchment areas, including water surface area and terrestrial surface area.
-Not including West Vadnais & Sucker Lakes' surface water areas, impervious surface area comprises 21% of the 1,503 acres of terrestrial land cover.
+Figure 10 shows that a modest amount of land cover in the Sucker and East Vadnais Lake areas is developed, with a sizeable land area of open and undeveloped space with the Ramsey County Vadnais-Snail Regional Park.
+Impervious surfaces make up 318.7 acres or of total land area or 16.2% within the Sucker and East Vadnais subcatchment areas, including water surface area and terrestrial surface area.
+Not including West Vadnais & Sucker Lakes' surface water areas, impervious surface area comprises of 21.2% of the 1,503 acres of terrestrial land cover.
 The majority of precipitation that falls on those surfaces moves rapidly into downstream lakes, wetlands, and streams.